How To Get Old Content Ranking Better

 Re-Packaging For New Content

-The usual recommendation is to re-package old content and creates something new.
+The usual recommendation is to re-package old content and create something new.
 For the record, I am 100% in favor of doing this.
-It is a great way to extend your ideas and get the most out of every single piece you publish.
+It is a great way to extend your ideas and get the most out of every piece you publish.

 Re-packaging your content includes: